storefront-x/storefront-x/docs/modules/base.md

-# Base - `@storefront-x/base`
+# Base

+> `@storefront-x/base`

-`@storefront-x/base` is the base module for the whole application.
+This is the base module for the whole application.
 It is framework and application agnostic so it provides only the general functionality and it should always be enabled.

 ## `config/` concept